 I knew that it was going be a hot and humid stay in Zimbabwe, but “oh my word”…. nothing could prepare me for the heat!
 Despite the humid conditions we had so many amazing game viewing opportunities that with all of the excitement, I forgot about the heat!
 On our first 3 nights in Zimbabwe, we stayed at “Elephant’s Eye, Hwange”- this was such an amazing experience for me… the lodge is in the middle of the bush making me feel very close to nature… especially watching the elephants come down to the waterhole every evening to cool down and have a drink.

-Having a shower outside in the privacy of my chalet balcony was a first for me!
-It was such an interesting experience – showering while watching the elephants at the waterhole!
-Amazing!
 The food at the lodge – I have no words… I loved every single dish and probably picked up so much weight from enjoying it too much!
 Everything was perfectly prepared and I LOVED the cappuccino machine in the dining room – that was awesome.

 I have also never seen wild lions before and only ever done lion walks with tame lions, so when we were in the Hwange area – for my first time ever, I got to see wild lions….
 Exciting!
 We also saw lots of zebra, wildebeest, elephants, warthogs, kudu and other antelope, the bird viewing was also phenomenal.
 I’ve never seen so many different species in one day… just wish I was able to remember all their names.